kernel-machine/INavMagAlignHelper/README.md

 # INAV Magnetometer alignment helper

-This software is an helper for set the magnetometer alignment in [INAV](https://github.com/iNavFlight/inav), this operation is not easy for a beginner users, the purpose of this software is to make this operation easier.
+This software is a helper to set the magnetometer alignment in [INAV](https://github.com/iNavFlight/inav), this operation is not easy for a beginner users, the purpose of this software is to make this operation easier.

 ### How to use